TheCacophonyProject/bird-monitor/README.md

 * Phone must be rooted
 * Bird Monitor Privileged Extension must be installed as a system app, via TWRP (or other recovery image). https://github.com/TheCacophonyProject/Bird-Monitor-Privileged-Extension
+* Playstore Play protect must be disabled, otherwise a warning popup will block auto update
 ## Releases

 * Ensure all required changes have been merged into the master branch on Github.